petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 ---
 # Installing on WebLogic

 If you are using WebLogic as your application server, it is *highly recommended* to install DXP to a WebLogic Managed server.
 A managed server can start and stop DXP quickly and can be converted to a cluster configuration.
-Here you'll install DXP to a Managed Server.

 ## Prerequisites

 Configure an Admin Server and a Managed Server following [WebLogic's documentation](http://www.oracle.com/technetwork/middleware/weblogic/documentation/index.html).

-As of {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`, Liferay DXP/Portal requires a Java JDK 11, 17, or 21 (prior versions support only JDKs 8 and 11).
+As of {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`, Liferay DXP/Portal requires a Java JDK 11, 17, or 21 (prior versions support JDKs 8 and 11).
 See [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) to choose a JDK.
 See [JVM Configuration](../../reference/jvm-configuration.md) for recommended settings.

 Download these files from the [Help Center](https://customer.liferay.com/downloads) (subscription) or from [Liferay Community Downloads](https://www.liferay.com/downloads-community):